f-viktor/intzd/README.md

 Using tacotron2 -> waveglow to convert .epub into audiobooks.

 ## Disclaimer
-I used free e-books from the wonderful standardebooks.org, but any e-book should work as long as it's in .epub format.
+I used free e-books from the wonderful [standardebooks.org](https://standardebooks.org), but any e-book should work as long as it's in .epub format. (other text-based formats probably work I just didn't test them)
 Converting the e-books into audiobooks takes "a while"™.
 With a GTX1060 it takes about as long as the resulting audiobook is.
 The voice, while legible, is inferior to an actual person reading the book.
 I've hopefully uploaded some [sample audio](https://github.com/f-viktor/intzd/blob/master/sampleAudio.ogg?raw=true) so you can see what you're getting without having to wait 30 minutes to convert a short chapter.